Hong Kong HR Guide

 Enrollment:

-For all employees who are at least 18 but under 65 years old, and employed for a continuous period of 60-day or more (defined as "regular employees"), they should be enrolled in an MPF scheme within 60 days of employment.
+For all employees aged 18 but under 65 years old, and employed for a continuous period of 60-day or more (defined as "regular employees"), they should be enrolled in an MPF scheme within 60 days of employment.

 Even if the staff member is employed on part-time basis, as long as the employment is more than 60 days, such staff member is also required to be enrolled in an MPF scheme.